Ambatomanoina

 Ambatomanoina is a rural municipality in Analamanga Region, in the Central Highlands of Madagascar.
 It belongs to the district of Anjozorobe and its populations numbers to 21,779 in 2018.

 It is situated in a distance of 103 km from the countries capital Antananarivo of which only 25 km are a paved national road.
 The remaining 78 km are by a secondary unpaved road that renders access difficult in the rainy season.

 To the commune belong 11 fokontany (villages).
 It has been connected to electricity since 2019.

 History

 Future queen Ranavalona I was born at a royal residence in Ambatomanoina in 1778.

 Economy

 The economy is based on agriculture.
 Rice, corn, peanuts, beans, manioc, soya and onions are the main crops.

 Roads

-The unpaved Provincial Road 19 links Ambatomanoina to Talata Volonondry (70km).
+The unpaved Provincial Road 19 links Ambatomanoina to Talata Volonondry (70 km).